Liuxinman/sentiment-classification-gnn/README.md

 ## Reference
-The code in this repository is  dependent on [ASGCN](https://github.com/GeneZC/ASGCN) and[GAT](https://github.com/gordicaleksa/pytorch-GAT)
+The code in this repository is  dependent on [ASGCN](https://github.com/GeneZC/ASGCN).

 - Zhang, Chen and Li, Qiuchi and Song, Dawei.
 "Aspect-based Sentiment Classification with Aspect-specific Graph Convolutional Networks".
 Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)
 2019 Nov.
 Hong Kong, China.
 Association for Computational Linguistics. https://www.aclweb.org/anthology/D19-1464.
 10.18653/v1/D19-1464", pages 4560-4570.
-- Gordić, Aleksa.
-Gordić2020PyTorchGAT.
-2020.
-GitHub.https://github.com/gordicaleksa/pytorch-GAT.